How the royalty system attracts investment and promotes job creation

 - Alberta mining, quarrying and oil and gas investment as a percentage of Canada’s energy investment

 At a glance

-- Despite the drop, Alberta employed the highest number of people in the oil and gas industry within Canada.
+- Despite the decline that took place after 2014, Alberta still employed the highest number of people in the mining, quarrying, and oil and gas extraction sector within Canada.

-- Investment in upstream mining, quarrying and oil and gas development accounted for 57% of all sector investments in Alberta.
+- Preliminary actual data for 2017 indicates that, investment in the upstream mining, quarrying and oil and gas development accounted for 46% of total investment in all industries/in Alberta.

 Direct and indirect employment in Alberta

-According to Statistics Canada, in 2016, about 264,000 people, or 12% of workers in Alberta, were estimated to be directly or indirectly employed in the mining, quarrying, and oil and gas extraction sector; that is about 38,000 fewer than in 2015.
+According to Statistics Canada, in 2017, about 272,000 people, or 12% of workers in Alberta, were estimated to be directly or indirectly employed in the mining, quarrying, and oil and gas extraction sector; that is about 9,000 more compared to 2016.